Bereaved Parents of Madison Inc

 Please direct questions about the HUGS program to

-HUGS Volunteers are contacted by clinic and hospital staff when a family is experiencing a loss.
+BEDSIDE VOLUNTEERS - HUGS Volunteers are contacted by clinic and hospital staff when a family is experiencing a loss.
 They can assist nursing staff by providing companionship for families, answering questions, and assisting nurses with creating keepsakes.
+Often all a newly grieving family wants is to talk to someone who has been through this journey before to hear they are not alone and to give them some hope.

 In addition to emotional support, answering questions, and creating keepsakes, our HUGS volunteers present the families with hand-picked keepsakes from Bereaved Parents of Madison, Inc.